felidadae/owca/docs/control.rst

 ``Allocator`` structure and ``allocate`` resource callback function
 --------------------------------------------------------------------

-``Allocator`` class must implement one function with following signature:
+``Allocator`` class must implement at least one function with following signature:

 .. code:: python